Few-shot Neural Architecture Search: Introduction

 In this work, we propose \emph{few-shot NAS} that uses multiple supernets in the architecture search.
-Instead of having one supernet covering the entire search space, which may be beyond its capacity and suffer from the co-adaption effect from the compound edges, using multiple supernets effectively addresses these issues by having each supernets modeling one part of the search space and by reducing the number of compound edges.
-We did a proof-of-concept in Fig.~\ref{fig:validate-motivation} to verify the idea.

-To partition the search space, we recursively split the compound edges on the supernet.
-Figure~\ref{fig:motivation} shows an exemplar search tree: the root represents the entire search space $\Omega$ (i.e., all possible network operations), and leaves represent actual architectures in $\Omega$.
-Moving down along one edge dissect one compound edge into several supernets covering different parts of $\Omega$.
-Although few-shot NAS increases the number of supernets, supernets can be trained efficiently by using a cascade of transfer learning: first, the root supernet is trained, then the weights of the root are inherited to its children as initialization and fine-tuned, and so on.
-In this manner, we construct a collection of supernets, each of which is responsible for a region of the search space.
+While one supernet may not be able to model the entire search space due to its limited capacity and co-adaption of operations~\cite{BG_understanding}, using multiple supernets effectively addresses these issues by having each supernet modeling one part of the search space.
+The supernet allows parallel operations, i.e., \emph{compound edges}, shown in Fig.~\ref{fig:motivation}(b) as multiple lines of different colors.
+In this case, we separate the entire search space $\Omega$ (i.e., all possible network operations) into disjoint partitions by picking one edge from the compound edge and assign a \emph{sub-supernet} to model each leaf partition respectively.
+This procedure can be done in a recursive manner to yield a hierarchical partition.
+Although few-shot NAS increases the number of supernets, they can be trained efficiently by using a cascade of transfer learning: first, the root supernet is trained, then the child sub-supernet starts with the weights of the root and gets fine-tuned, etc. In this manner, we construct a collection of supernets, each of which is responsible for a region of the search space.
 Please refer to section~\ref{method} for the methodology details.

-With only $5$ sub-supernets, we show that our \name greatly improved many existing NAS algorithms on \nasbench~\cite{nasbench201} and several popular deep learning tasks in Section~\ref{experiment}.
-Particularly, with our \name, we found SOTA efficient models that demonstrate 80.5 top-1 at 600 MB FLOPS and 77.5 top-1 at 238 MFLOPS on ImageNet, and 98.72 top-1 on CIFAR-10 without using extra data or transferring weights from a network pre-trained on ImageNet.
-Moreover, by re-using the same search code from AUTOGAN~\cite{autogan}, \name also improved the results in~\cite{autogan}, from 12.42 to 10.73 in FID score.
+An immediate question is whether a lot of sub-supernets are needed to outperform one supernet.
+It turns out that a few sub-supernets already lead to strong performance, as demonstrated in Fig.~\ref{fig:validate-motivation}.
+Empirically, with only $5$ sub-supernets, we show that our \name greatly improved many existing NAS algorithms on \nasbench~\cite{nasbench201} and several popular deep learning tasks in Section~\ref{experiment}.
+Particularly, with our \name, we found SOTA efficient models that demonstrate 80.5\% top-1 accuracy at 600 MB FLOPS and 77.5\% top-1 accuracy at 238 MFLOPS on ImageNet, and 98.72\% top-1 accuracy on CIFAR-10 without using extra data or transferring weights from a network pre-trained on ImageNet.
+Moreover, by reusing the same search code from AUTOGAN~\cite{autogan}, \name also improved the results in~\cite{autogan}, from 12.42 to 10.73 in FID score.